Malone University Facilities Policy

 - Malone University does not permit the use of candles for any events.

 - Specific placement of the event equipment, staging and other activities must be scheduled in advance through the Events Office to ensure safe ingress/egress into adjacent facilities, as well as, fire safety access to other parts of the campus.
-Delivery of equipments and supplies must also be coordinated with the Events Office, as driving and parking in specific areas is prohibited.
+Delivery of equipment and supplies must also be coordinated with the Events Office, as driving and parking in specific areas is prohibited.

 - Power availability for outdoor events is very limited.
 Complete power specifications must be reviewed no less than three weeks in advance of the event.